WHEN

 Held in Arusha, the two-day event connects over 50 speakers and 250 participants to explore diverse career pathways, emerging technologies, and people-centered conservation approaches.

-Building a feature in conservation: Learn from experienced conservation leaders and CEOs about career pathways, leadership journeys, and the realities of working in the sector.
+Building a future in conservation: Learn from experienced conservation leaders and CEOs about career pathways, leadership journeys, and the realities of working in the sector.

-Conservation in Practice (Land and Marine): Explore real-world examples of conservation in action from community-led land management and habitat restoration to resolving human-wildlife conflict and advancing marine protection
+Conservation in practice (Land & Marine): Explore real-world conservation in action, from community-led land management and habitat restoration to resolving human-wildlife conflict and advancing marine protection.

-Next-Gen Conservation: Understand how to use modern tools such as AI, data analytics, and satellite monitoring while ensuring ethical, responsible, and impactful use of emerging technologies.
+Next-genenaration technology in conservation: Discover how to use modern tools like AI, data analytics, and satellite monitoring, while ensuring ethical, responsible, and impactful application of emerging technologies.

-Digital voices for nature: Discover how storytelling, reels, documentaries, content creation, and social media campaigns are transforming the way conservation messages are delivered and received.
+Digital voices for nature: See how storytelling, reels, documentaries, content creation, and social media campaigns are transforming how conservation messages are shared and amplified

 Keynote Speech: Keynote speakers will address vital issues and solutions in conservation, featuring experts who will share insights, experiences, and ideas shaping the direction of conservation and the necessary human resources, setting the tone for group panel discussions.